It’s Party time!

-- Blood Red Sangria (you can find the recipe here in the October newsletter)
+- Blood Red Sangria (you can find the recipe HERE)

 - Witches Brew Neon Green beverage (Midori melon liqueur, Cointreau, lemon juice)

-- Vampire’s Kiss Cocktail Vibrant Red in color (Vodka, Chambord, black raspberry liqueur, cranberry juice, lemon juice, grenadine)
+- Vampire’s Kiss Cocktail This one is vibrant Red in color (Vodka, Chambord, black raspberry liqueur, cranberry juice, lemon juice, grenadine)